ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

-* While names of commands and data model elements follow *camel case* conventions in System Coupling, the names of commands and data models in PySystemCoupling follow *snake case* convention, which is the the preferred Pythonic naming convention.
+* While names of commands and data model elements follow *camel case* conventions in System Coupling, the names of commands and data models in PySystemCoupling follow *snake case* convention, which is the preferred Pythonic naming convention.
   Thus, the ``AddParticipant`` command in System Coupling becomes the ``add_participant`` command in PySystemCoupling.
 Similarly, the ``CouplingInterface`` data model object in System Coupling becomes the ``coupling_interface`` data model object in